 Originally a software engineer with a passion for scuba diving and other marine hobbies, Jason left Microsoft in 2003 to pursue a full time career in marine research and conservation.
-At the Marine Geospatial Ecology Lab, he splits my time between writing software tools and conducting scientific research.
+At the Marine Geospatial Ecology Lab, he splits his time between writing software tools and conducting scientific research.
 He is interested in facilitating progress in marine ecology and conservation by developing, applying, and helping others apply advanced software tools, statistical methods, and modeling approaches.

 Some recent projects include: